ankushmohite/K8s_notes/Application_level_issue.md

 I work closely with developers to resolve application-related issues.

-Sometimes ArgoCD does not show INFO logs.We check the logback-spring.xml file to verify if INFO-level logging is configured.
+Sometimes ArgoCD does not show INFO logs.We check the logback-spring.xml file to verify INFO-level logging is configured.
 If it's missing, we add the entry and restart the pod.

 # 1. Diff. between Satic pod and dynamic pods?